UniExeterRSE/intro-to-python/reveal.js/md/06_loops.md

 2. Test it on a few individual words and full sentences.
 3. Once you are done, compare your solution to your neighbour's.

-Did you make the same decisions about how to handle the letter 'y' (which some people think is a vowel, and some do not)?

 ## Solution